Public policy events

 Each year, State Capitol Day events bring advocates together with state and local public officials to share information and urge that suicide prevention be made a priority.
 Each event is customized with the help of the AFSP Public Policy Office to meet each state’s unique needs and legislative priorities.
 State Capitol Day events can be hosted by a single AFSP chapter, organized by several chapters within a state, or done in coordination with partner mental health and suicide prevention organizations.

-In 2019, AFSP chapters hosted 46 State Capitol Day events that brought over 1,000 advocates to their state capitols, to support over 80 bills prioritizing suicide prevention and mental health.
-State bills have been enacted that now ban the practice of conversion therapy, require suicide prevention policies and personnel training in K-12 schools, suicide prevention on college and university campuses, and the creation of statewide suicide prevention task forces, among others.
-Many thanks to our advocates who made their voices heard for these events!
+As part of our State Capitol Day events, advocates have the opportunity to meet with their legislators and speak about legislative and policy issues that need support.
+Because of these personal connections between advocates and lawmakers, state bills have been enacted that now ban the practice of conversion therapy, require suicide prevention policies and personnel training in K-12 schools, increase suicide prevention on college and university campuses, require insurance plans to treat mental health and physical health equally, and create statewide suicide prevention offices and task forces.
+Many thanks to our advocates who make their voices heard each year at State Capitol Day events!